Azure/azure-sdk-for-java/sdk/communication/azure-communication-callingserver/swagger/README.md

     from: AddParticipantsResponse
     to: AddParticipantsResponseInternal
 - rename-model:
-    from: AnswerCallResult
+    from: CallConnectionPropertiesDto
-    to: AnswerCallResultInternal
+    to: CallConnectionPropertiesInternal
 - rename-model:
-    from: AnswerCallResponse
+    from: CallingOperationResultDetailsDto
-    to: AnswerCallResponseInternal
+    to: CallingOperationResultDetailsInternal
 - rename-model:
+    from: CallingOperationStatusDto
+    to: CallingOperationStatusInternal
+- rename-model:
+    from: CallSourceDto
+    to: CallSourceInternal
+- rename-model:
-    from: GetCallResponse
+    from: CommunicationCloudEnvironmentModel
-    to: GetCallResponseInternal
+    to: CommunicationCloudEnvironmentInternal
 - rename-model:
     from: GetParticipantRequest
     to: GetParticipantRequestInternal